 If, after three months, the symptoms of acute sinusitis do not go away, the diagnoses becomes chronic sinusitis.
 When a doctor diagnoses chronic sinusitis, more invasive treatment options may be necessary.The main treatment of chronic sinusitis is decreasing inflammation to reduce symptom severity.
 This includes decongestants, sinus rinses, and nasal and oral steroids.
 There are currently no antibiotics that are approved or that are effective for chronic sinusitis.

 The best way to prevent acute sinusitis is to stay away from anything that could irritate, infect or inflame the sinuses.
 Smokers are at an increased risk for both acute and chronic sinusitis.
 While there are no special foods that prevent acute sinusitis, leading a generally healthy lifestyle can be an excellent preventive measure, and drinking extra fluids can help dilute mucus in the sinuses.

-When acute sinusitis goes untreated, very serious, albeit rare, conditions can develop.
-Untreated sinusitis can lead to meningitis, abscesses in the brain and certain bone infections.
-To learn more about the symptoms, diagnosis and treatment options for acute sinusitis, click here and here.
+In most cases, acute sinusitis will resolve on its own or with medical treatment.
+In some cases, when acute sinusitis goes untreated, very serious, albeit rare, conditions can develop.
+Untreated sinusitis can lead to meningitis, abscesses in the brain and orbital infections.
+To learn more about the symptoms, diagnosis and treatment options for acute sinusitis, click here.